JoanEsquivel/playwright-udemy/readme.md

 ## For Git Hooks
 1. Install Husky after cloning this project using: ``` npx husky install ```
 2. Then: ``` npx husky add .husky/pre-commit "npx lint-staged" ```
+3. Now, when you commit a change your changes will be audited.